 The Doctor of Nursing Practice (DNP) is a professional degree and prepares graduates to provide the most advanced level of nursing care for individuals and communities.

-This includes the direct care of individual patients, management of care for individuals and populations, administration of health care and nursing systems, and the development and implementation of health policy.
-The program is designed to be in compliance with the Essentials for Doctor of Nursing Practice programs as put forth by the American Association of Colleges of Nursing.
+This includes the direct care of individual patients, management of care for individuals and populations, administration of healthcare and nursing systems, and the development and implementation of health policy.
+The program is designed to be in compliance with The Essentials of Doctoral Education for Advanced Practice Nursing as put forth by the American Association of Colleges of Nursing.

 DNP Program Learning Outcomes

 Upon completion of the Doctor of Nursing Practice program, graduates should be able to:

 - Assume organizational and system leadership in the analysis, delivery, and management of nursing care.

 - Implement the highest level of advanced nursing care to produce high quality, cost-effective outcomes for diverse patient outcomes.

 - Use theories, concepts, and analytic methodologies to design, implement, and evaluate practice by applying evidence to transform nursing systems.